- Academic Affairs

 - Center for Information Technology Services

 - Government Affairs

 - Office of Philanthropy

 - University Counsel

 The Office of Parking and Transportation Services (PTS) maintains certain data regarding parking access card usage, through a computer system known as the Parking Access Revenue Control System (PARCS).

 There will be a $10 administrative fee for data with respect to each date, each card requested.
-This fee must be paid in advance before release of data (this fee will not apply to data provided to the University Police Force or other law enforcement agencies).
+This fee must be paid in advance before release of data (this fee will not apply to data provided to the UMB Police Department or other law enforcement agencies).